davidjguinane/django-iota-auth/README.md

 # Adding DIA to your project #

-`django-iota-auth` is currently in development and has only been tested in new projects.
+`iota-auth` is currently in development and has only been tested in new projects.
 Adding to an existing project may be unstable or cause unwanted consequences.
 To be tested.

 You'll need Django X.X or greater and Python X.X are supported.

 Install the module and its dependencies with pip:

 ```
-pip install django-iota-auth
+pip install iota-auth
 ```

-`django-iota-auth` relies on the `django-encrypted-session-cookie` module.
+`iota-auth` relies on the `django-encrypted-session-cookie` module.
 Follow the installation instructions [here](https://github.com/brightinteractive/django-encrypted-cookie-session) for setup.
 The settings that needs to be configured are:

 ```
 SESSION_ENGINE = 'encrypted_cookies'